RulosS290/ProductManager/README.md

 **ProductManager** is a RESTful API built with **Express** and **TypeScript** for managing product data.
 It uses **PostgreSQL** as the database and **Sequelize** as the ORM to handle data operations efficiently with full TypeScript support.
-Now includes **automated testing with Jest and Supertest** for 100% code coverage.
+Now includes **automated testing with Jest and Supertest** for 100% code coverage and **interactive API documentation with Swagger UI**.

 ---